barnesy/portfolio/_posts/2018-08-5-querator.md

 ![alt text](/assets/img/projects/querator/querator-slides-18.jpg)
 ![alt text](/assets/img/projects/querator/querator-slides-21.jpg)

->Never made it passed concept phase, but it was fun to dream.
+>The project never made it passed concept phase, but it was fun to dream.